-In FY 2020, the Office Leadership Team continued to focus attention on major functional areas and activities assessed as having longer term and multi-entity impact.
+In FY 2021, the Office Leadership Team continued to focus attention on major functional areas and activities assessed as having longer term and multi-entity impact.
 The Leadership Team tracked the performance indicators to ensure that the Office and its business partners made progress toward achieving the results contemplated in the Office Multi-Year Plan.
-The Leadership Team updated the Multi-Year Plan for FY 2021 - FY 2022.
-In FY 2021, the Leadership Team will review the Multi-Year Plan to determine if the contemplated results were achieved and to update the Multi-Year Plan to ensure the appropriate emphasis is reflected in order to achieve optimal results.
+In FY 2022, the Leadership Team will review the Multi-Year Plan to determine if the contemplated results were achieved and to update the Multi-Year Plan to ensure the appropriate emphasis is reflected in order to achieve optimal results.